-FCS COP.1.1[RSA Pad] The TSF shall perform message and signature encoding methods in accordance with the specified cryptographic algorithm EME-OAEP and EMSA-PSS and cryptographic key sizes 512 bits to 4096 bits that meet the following: PKCS #1, v2.1: EME-OAEP and EMSA-PSS.
+All information provided in this document is subject to legal disclaimers methods in accordance with the specified cryptographic algorithm EME-OAEP and EMSA-PSS and cryptographic key sizes 512 bits to 4096 bits that meet the following: PKCS #1, v2.1: EME-OAEP and EMSA-PSS.

-Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [38].
+FCS_COP.1.1[RSA_Pad] The TSF shall perform message and signature encoding analysis and other attacks described in [38].
 To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and